Minnesota's 2025 Energy Action Plan

 - Letha Tawney, Director of Utility Innovation and Polasky Chair for Renewable Energy, World Resources Institute

-The webinar will give an overview of the 2025 Energy Action Plan, including:
+The webinar provided an overview of the 2025 Energy Action Plan, including:

 - Minnesota's energy landscape,